heatherbrandwilliamson/heatherbrandwilliamson/README.md

 ## Problem Solver

+# Excellent communicator
-## Excellent communicator - Having always worked in a client facing role, since leaving University I am well accustomed to understand clients needs, listening and managing their expectations.
+Having always worked in a client facing role, since leaving University I am well accustomed to understand clients needs, listening and managing their expectations.

+# Creative
-## Creative - As an architect, I have learned to be creative with my problem-solving and try to look sideways when something seems intractable.
+As an architect, I have learned to be creative with my problem-solving and try to look sideways when something seems intractable.

+# Inquisitive
-## Inquisitive - I love learning and Makers Academy has only made me more committed to exploring development and code craftsmanship.
+I love learning and Makers Academy has only made me more committed to exploring development and code craftsmanship.

-## Attention to detail - I have developed an extremely keen eye for the fine details, from my experience deivering high end architectural projects.
+# Attention to detail
+I have developed an extremely keen eye for the fine details, from my experience deivering high end architectural projects.
 This skill has been amazing during my learning to code

-## Projects & Code
+## Projects

 Project	Description	Code/Demo Links	Technologies Used	Testing Technologies